-Segment circles on the perceptual map move at speeds ranging from 0.7 to 1.3 units each year, depending on your simulation.
+The Low Tech segment circles move on the Perceptual Map at a speed of 0.5 units per year.
+The High Tech segment circles move at 0.7 units per year.
 You must plan to move your products (or retire them) as the simulation progresses.
-Generally, the longer the move on the perceptual map, the longer it takes the R&D Department to complete the project.
+Generally, the longer the move on the Perceptual Map, the longer it takes the R&D Department to complete the project.

 Project lengths can be as short as three months or as long as three years.
 Project lengths will increase when the company puts two or more products into R&D at the same time.
 When this happens each R&D project takes longer.
-Assembly line Automation levels also affect project lengths.
+Assembly line automation levels also affect project lengths.
 R&D project costs are driven by the amount of time they take to complete.
 A six-month project costs \$500,000; a one-year project costs \$1,000,000.